emqx/blog/en/202303/securing-mqtt-with-username-and-password-authentication.md

 Authentication in MQTT refers to the process of verifying the identity of a client or a broker before allowing them to establish a connection or interact with the MQTT network.
 It is only about the right to connect to the broker and is separate from *authorization*, which determines which topics a client is allowed to publish and subscribe to.
 Authorization will be discussed in a separate article in this series.

-The [MQTT broker](https://www.emqx.io/) can authenticate clients mainly in following ways:
+The MQTT Broker can authenticate clients mainly in following ways:

 - **Password-based authentication**: The broker verifies that the client has the correct connecting credentials: username, client ID, and password.
 The broker can verify either the username or client ID against the password.
 - **Enhanced authentication (SCRAM)**: This authenticates the clients using a back-and-forth challenge based mechanism known as **S**alted **C**hallenge **R**esponse **A**uthentication **M**echanism.